With a Houston assault lawyer on your side, you have an advocate to fight for your rights and future.

 In 1992, Congress passed an act known as the Federal Anti-Car Theft Act (FACTA).
 This act made it a federal crime to steal a car with a weapon.
 Moreover, it applies regardless of whether the weapon injures someone or is used to intimidate them.

 According to the State, “serious bodily injury” is a bodily injury that puts a person at substantial risk of death.
 Alternatively, it might cause permanent disfigurement, death, or loss or impairment of the function of the body or an organ.
-Typically, the courts determine what constitutes serious bodily injury on a case-by-case basis.
+The courts determine what constitutes serious bodily injury on a case-by-case basis.

 Unfortunately, family violence is a common form of assault in Texas.
 Any Houston assault lawyer can explain the difference.
 When the offender and victim share a family or a household, assault becomes domestic violence.

-This includes current and former spouses, adults related by blood, people who live together, and those engaged in an intimate or romantic relationship.
+This charge includes current and former spouses, adults related by blood, people who live together, and those engaged in an intimate or romantic relationship.
 Depending on the circumstances, these charges are either a misdemeanor or a felony.

-Typically, if someone makes offensive or violent contact with another person, they can face assault charges.
+If someone makes offensive or violent contact with another person, they can face assault charges.
 For first-time offenders, the penalty might be a misdemeanor.
 However, even a misdemeanor assault charge carries hefty penalties.

 When the assault includes choking or some other impediment to the victim’s breathing, it can result in a third-degree felony.